Estate Sale vs Garage Sale: Pros and Cons of Each

 Sometimes, companies are hired by family members to hold the estate sale to lessen the burden of selling the belongings throughout the whole home.
 At estate sales, there are various items that are being sold because there are items that have been collected throughout a person’s entire life.

-Many people go to estate sales if they are looking to purchase vintage clothing, antique furniture, fine china, or rare art.
+Many people go to estate and garage sales if they are looking to purchase vintage clothing, antique furniture, fine china, or rare art.
 Estate sales are usually held throughout a three-day period, typically over a weekend.
 They are usually held before deciding to contact residential moving services to lessen the load of their belongings.

 They are advertised ahead of time using posters, newspaper ads, or social media.
 The price of the items for sale are usually not up for negotiation, but you can sometimes bid on items that are high in price.